Car Title Loans

 - They don’t require a down-payment or a credit check.
 The value of your vehicle allows you to gain access to funding you might not have been able to get approved for before.

 - Lower interest rate.
 Because you’re providing collateral in the form of a vehicle, you’ll often be able to qualify for a lower and more affordable interest rate.

 Are There Any Disadvantages to Taking Out a Title Loan?

-The disadvantages are less than they used to be since states have passed some legislative reforms.
-Some states have placed a cap on the amount of interest a title loan company can charge.
+The disadvantages are less than they used to be since provinces have passed some legislative reforms.
+Some provinces have placed a cap on the amount of interest a title loan company can charge.
 There is also legislation as to the maximum loan amount in some jurisdictions, as well as the number of these type of loans consumers can take out within a year.
-The disadvantages mainly have to do with not understanding the terms of the contract, not making payments in a timely manner, or allowing the loan to roll over and becoming a larger loan based on money you already owe.
+The disadvantages mainly have to do with not understanding the terms of the contract, not making payments in a timely manner, or taking on a loan that you can’t realistically afford.

 These disadvantages can be overcome by making sure you read the contract thoroughly and understand the consequences, pay the loan off in the shortest amount of time, and avoiding using this quick and easy financing as a short-term solution to long-term financial problems.
 The consequences are a pile of debt and the loss of your vehicle.
 If you are in a cash emergency and use this type of financing as it was intended, a car title loan can be a good source of funding.
 Just make sure to shop around, read the fine print, and pay it back within the allotted time and you should be okay.

 Take a look at this infographic for a comparison of new vs. used cars.

 Looking For The Right Lender?